MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Here is some surface level advice for students who build their resumes only using the co-op department's advice:

 - If you are an undergrad with zero work experience, you don't need a two page resume.
-I do not care if the co-op department says otherwise.
-I'm a pretty accomplished developer with several years of work experience and I still get my whole resume on one page.
+I don't care if the co-op department says otherwise.
+I've done plenty of internships, jobs etc, and I still get my whole resume on one page.

-- Please for the love of god do not use the shitty ["combined" resume template](https://carleton.ca/career/wp-content/uploads/Combined-Resume-Template.pdf).
+- Please for the love of god do not use the ["combined" resume template](https://carleton.ca/career/wp-content/uploads/Combined-Resume-Template.pdf).
 The co-op department recommends you use this when you have little experience, which means that employers will know by virtue of you using this template that you don't actually have any experience.

 - Do not waste space with a career objective section.
 If you're applying to a position, the objective is obviously that you want the job you applied to...